Pillar Point Bluff: History

 On October 30, 1769, the Portolá expedition described Pillar Point as it camped near Martini Creek at the bottom of Montara Mountain.
 Franciscan padre Juan Crespí, the official diarist, wrote: "The coast and mainland at about a league from this stream form a very long point of land reaching far out to sea, and a great deal of flats running along its tip, with many large rocks seeming from afar to be island rocks."
 Crespí named the point "punta del Ángel Custodio", or "Guardian Angel Point".
 The expedition continued north, making the first recorded European sighting of San Francisco Bay just a few days later, on November 1.

-Spain eventually colonized the area, establishing Mission San Francisco de Asís in 1776, just five days before the signing of the United States Declaration of Independence.
+Spain eventually colonized the area, establishing Mission San Francisco de Asís in 1776, just five days before the signing of the Declaration of Independence.
 By the early 1790s, the Mission was using the area near Pillar Point for horse and cattle grazing, where it was described as El Pilar or Los Pilares, based on the rocky formation near the promontory.
 These types of natural enclosures for livestock at Pillar Point were referred to as "El Corral de Tierra" (the Earth Corral).
 The land became part of Mexico after they achieved their independence in 1821.
 The Mexican secularization act of 1833 granted the land, then known as Rancho Corral de Tierra, in two parcels.
 The Mexican–American War took place from 1846 to 1848, leading to Mexico ceding the area to the United States, making it part of the thirty-first state of California in 1850.

 By the mid-19th century, Portuguese immigrants from the Azores ran a shore whaling station at Pillar Point, using the bluff to spot whales and then launch boats to capture them.
 On average, a single shore whaling station in California would harvest 180 whales per year.
 The station hauled the whale carcasses onto the reefs at Pillar Point, where they would strip the blubber to extract the oil.
 This continued for approximately 40 years, declining as petroleum oil slowly replaced it.
 By the 1890s, commercial agriculture began to emerge as a viable industry, with artichokes being grown south of the bluffs in El Grenada.
 In the early 20th century, a dairy farm operated at the base of the bluffs.
 In the 1920s and 1930s, the beach and cliff area just north of the bluffs was used by rum-runners to ship and distribute illegal whiskey during the Prohibition era.
 Ranching continued up until World War II, when the southernmost part of the peninsula was converted into the Pillar Point Military Reservation to protect the coast from the potential threat of attack from Japan.
 To the south of the bluffs, the basic infrastructure of Pillar Point Harbor was completed in the 1960s.